HDLMake/hdl-make/docs/index.rst

 Let's take a simple example of how ``hdlmake`` handles repositories.

-Our project consists of 4 HDL modules and one testbench.
-Its directory looks like this:
+First, consider that we have a project consisting on four HDL modules and one testbench.
+The project root folder looks like this:

 .. code-block:: bash